Disease Control for Florida Tomatoes

 Viruses

-Viruses should not be considered "organisms".
-They are simply molecules made of a nucleic acid (DNA or RNA) with a "wrapping" of protein, and have no cellular structures.
+Viruses should not be considered organisms.
+They are simply molecules made of nucleic acid (DNA or RNA) with a "wrapping" of protein and have no cellular structures.
 New virus particles can only be synthesized within living plant cells.
 They are much smaller than bacteria and normally require the high magnification of an electron microscope to be seen.
-Most of the important tomato viruses are transmitted from tomato and wild hosts (such as black nightshade) to tomato by aphids, whiteflies, and thrips.
-A few viruses are spread mechanically.

 Suggested Sequential Program for Disease Control

-Fumigants are volatile broad-spectrum biocides that can be applied to the soil, and during a period of exposure will kill many of the potentially harmful disease agents, especially fungi.
+Most Florida tomatoes are now produced using the full-bed fumigation, plastic-mulch system.
+Fumigants are volatile biocides that can be applied to the soil.
+During a period of exposure, they can effectively control many potentially harmful disease agents, especially fungi.
 Most of the organisms that survive well in the soil (Table 1) can be managed if fumigants are properly applied prior to planting.
-In addition, broad spectrum fumigants can destroy other pests, including nematodes, soil insects, and weed seed.
+In addition, combinations of fumigants and materials used in conjunction can destroy other pests, including nematodes, soil insects, and weed seeds.

 The fumigants must thoroughly penetrate the spaces between soil particles.
 Since crop residues can interfere with fumigant penetration, they must be worked into the soil and allowed to decompose before fumigation.